General Care Information

 The best way to clean your jewelry

-- Be sure your jewelry is completely dry before storing, as humidity increases tarnishing for all silvers - even those marked as anti-tarnish or tarnish resistant
+- Be sure your jewelry is completely dry before storing, as humidity increases tarnish for all silvers - even those marked as anti-tarnish or tarnish resistant.

 - Counter to folk wisdom, do not use toothpaste to clean your jewelry.
-Be careful not to expose softer stones to household chemicals or excessive heat
+Be careful not to expose your jewelry to household chemicals or excessive heat.

-- Do not soak any of my stone jewelry (reasons below)
+- Do not soak any of your handmade stone jewelry (reasons below).

-- Do not use ultrasonic or steam cleaners for any of my stone jewelry
+- Do not use ultrasonic or steam cleaners for any handmade stone jewelry.

 Many stones have natural inclusions, are porous, brittle, soft, etc. This means the stones may wear down, fracture or break in an ultrasonic or steam cleaner.
 Even "hard" precious gemstones such as emeralds must not be put in ultrasonic cleaners as they can fracture.